 How to apply a densifier to a garage floor

 The application of a densifier sealer for your garage floor couldn’t be much easier.
 You first need to make sure your garage floor is clean and free of all dust, oils, and foreign contaminants.
-Any stains that you may have will essentially be locked in unless removed first.
-The surface must be completely dry before applying the product and most manufacturers allow for you to use a pump up sprayer, rollers, or mop for application.
+Any stains that you have will essentially be locked in unless removed first.
+The surface must be completely dry before applying the product.

-One note to make is that if you plan on adding a topical coating such as epoxy at some point in the future, the densifier will not interfere.
-You will still need to grind the concrete in order to remove the sealer and provide a mechanical bond for the coating.
+One note to make is that if you plan on adding a topical coating at some point in the future, you will need to grind the concrete in order to remove the sealer and provide a mechanical bond for the coating.
 Acid etching will not work because the etching solution will not be allowed to penetrate the surface sufficiently in order to react with the concrete.

-Just remember, if you are looking for the similar protection of epoxy or some other multi-stage coating, then this type of product isn’t for you.
-If you like the look of bare concrete and have a working garage or pole barn that you want to protect without making a big project out of it, then a concrete densifier sealer can be a good solution for you.
+If you like the look of bare concrete and have a working garage or shop floor that you want to protect without making a big project out of it, then a concrete densifier sealer can be a good solution for you.
 It’s easy to apply, relatively inexpensive, and will provide years of protection for your concrete.